Read Kansas! Middle School - M-12 Danger on the Underground Railroad

 Kansas College and Career Ready Standards:

 - RH.
-7.1: The student cites pieces of textual evidence to support analysis of primary and secondary sources.
+7.1: The student cites specific textual evidence to support analysis of primary and secondary sources.